 Now it’s time to tackle the tub – yuck!
 This is probably one of my least favorite cleaning chores.
 What I usually use is bleach spray and a Magic Eraser (which now that I read the back of the box to see just what is in Magic Erasers is something you should not use together!).

 I have one of those old, one piece tub/shower combos from the 1970s.
-I had kind of just accepted that the yellowing process was part of the tub being old.
-I sprinkled baking soda in the tub and used my Magic Eraser & water to scrub it clean and it’s like a whole different color.
+We had just accepted that the yellowing process was part of the tub being old.
+I sprinkled baking soda in the tub and used my Magic Eraser & water to scrub it clean and it’s a whole different color.
 So I sprinkled some baking soda on the Magic Eraser to clean the walls – it is sparkling now!
 I finished it up by spraying the vinegar disinfecting spray I used in the rest of the bathroom and rinsed it all down the drain.
 I am sort of grossed out that my tub had been that dirty before!
 This one gets a great big thumbs up!

 ……..get blog post done…….clean nasty bathroom……..try out homemade cleaning recipes………NICE!
 Checking all kinds of thing off my list today!
 I think I have some winners here that will not only save me money and reduce the chemicals in my house, but work really well!
 Ready to tackle another room naturally?
 Check out my post on homemade cleaners for the kitchen!